Mount Rose Wilderness Area

 This hike up to the flanks of Mount Rose in the Carson Range offers a trail through Jeffrey Pines, mountain mahogany, and an 8,000-foot ridge overlooking meadows and valleys.

 Distance: 9.2 mile loop through Mt.
 Rose Wilderness

 Elevation: 6,200′ to 8,300′

 Trails, including the Dry Pond Trail, are available in two canyons.
-Both canyon trails access the Mt.
+Both canyon trails access Mt.
 Rose Wilderness.
-Two new trails and trailheads were constructed at Whites and Thomas Creek canyons.
-The new Dry Pond Trail connects the two canyons and provides outstanding views of Reno, Washoe Valley and Mount Rose.
+Two trails and trailheads were recently constructed at Whites and Thomas Creek canyons.
+The new Pond Trail connects the two canyons and provides outstanding views of Reno, Washoe Valley, and Mount Rose.
 Hikers flock to Thomas Creek, where they find a rolling stream slicing through a scenic, aspen-filled canyon.
 The autumn colors are magnificent.
 In the spring, the meadow is carpeted with wildflowers.

 Distance: 8 miles of trails available in two canyons.

 The trail parallels the Hunter Creek Canyon.
 Hikers will find a number of rewards, including evidence of Nevada’s hard-working beaver population and a 30-foot-tall waterfall waiting at the end.

 Difficulty: Intermediate to advanced